huyuhuster/daisydoc/docs/start/create.md

   e=mc^2
   ```

 All content files must have a page title (specified as the first header).
-All subsequent headers must increase linearly (so no jumps from H1 to H3).
-See [](rules-all-content-types) for more rules that all content must adhere to.
+All subsequent headers must increase linearly (so no jumps from H1 to H3). for more rules that all content must adhere to.

-For more information about MyST markdown and all the things you can do with it, see [](../content/myst.md).
+For more information about MyST markdown and all the things you can do with it.

 ### Jupyter Notebooks (`.ipynb`)